Digitelektro/BackfireHelix/readme.md

 ## Future

 An LNA circuit could be made on the back plate.
-Comming soon!
+Coming soon!